Australian Government Bureau of Meteorology

 Latest River Heights:

-Major Flood Warning For The Georgina River And Moderate Flood Warning For Eyre Creek
+Moderate Flood Warning For The Georgina River And Eyre Creek

-MODERATE FLOODING POSSIBLE AT BEDOURIE FROM EARLY NEXT WEEK
+MODERATE FLOODING LIKELY AT BEDOURIE FROM FRIDAY EVENING AND GLENGYLE FROM EARLY NEXT WEEK

 Georgina River to Marion Downs:

-The Georgina River at Marion Downs is currently at 5.35 m and steady, approaching its peak with major flooding.
+The Georgina River at Marion Downs is currently at 4.65 m and falling, with moderate flooding.

-The Georgina River at Marion Downs is likely to remain above the major flood level (5.00 m) though the weekend into next week.
+The Georgina River at Marion Downs is likely to remain above the moderate flood level (4.00 m) for the next few days.

 Georgina River downstream of Marion Downs: